-To address these and other issues, the TSA in May 2003 created three Air Cargo Working Groups within the Aviation Security Advisory Committee.
-These Working Groups, which included subject-matter experts from labor and industry, were chartered to examine and recommend improved security protocols related to three topics: shipper acceptance procedures, indirect air carriers, and security of all-cargo airliners.
-In October 2003, the Working Groups provided the TSA with 43 recommendations, which ultimately served as the foundation for an Air Cargo Strategic Plan that former DHS Secretary Thomas Ridge approved in January 2004.
+In May 2003, TSA created three air cargo working groups within the Aviation Security Advisory Committee.
+These working groups, which included subject-matter experts from labor and industry, were chartered to examine and recommend improved security protocols related to three topics: shipper acceptance procedures, indirect air carriers, and security of all-cargo airliners.
+In October 2003, the working groups provided the TSA with 43 recommendations, which ultimately served as the foundation for an Air Cargo Strategic Plan that former DHS Secretary Thomas Ridge approved in January 2004.

-In November 2004, the TSA published in the Federal Register (Docket No. TSA-2004-19515) a Notice of Proposed Rulemaking (NPRM), Air Cargo Security Requirements, which was based in large measure on the 43 recommendations of the Air Cargo Working Groups.
+In November 2004, the TSA published in the Federal Register (Docket No.TSA-2004-19515) a Notice of Proposed Rulemaking (NPRM), Air Cargo Security Requirements, which was based in large measure on the 43 recommendations made by three working groups.
 The NPRM was adopted as the Final Rule on Air Cargo Security Requirements in May 2006.
-The Final Rule mandated a number of significant improvements to the security of the air-cargo supply chain by requiring airports, domestic and foreign airllines, and indirect air carriers to implement additional security measures.
+It mandated a number of significant improvements to the security of the air-cargo supply chain by requiring airports, domestic and foreign airlines, and indirect air carriers to implement additional security measures.